-Tall Dhiban Archaeological Project
+Tâll Dhiban Archaeological Project

-The Tall Dhiban archaeological field school is an 8 week, 9 credit program (three third-year courses: ARKY 3000, 3300, 3400), from June 5 - July 30, 2023.
-It includes a 3-week course on the archaeology of Jordan prior to departure.
-The excavations take place at Tall Dhiban, located in south-central Jordan, directly east of the Dead Sea.
+The Tâll Dhiban archaeological field school is an 8 week, 9 credit program (three third-year courses: ARKY 3000, 3300, 3400), from May 1-June 21, 2025.
+It includes an online course on the archaeology of Jordan before departure.
+The excavations take place at Tâll Dhiban, located in south-central Jordan, directly east of the Dead Sea.
 It is 30 km south of Madaba where we live during the field school.